 Every year, Lundbeck’s Board of Directors and Executive Management conduct a self-evaluation to assess strengths and weaknesses of the work performed by the Board and the committees.
 Based on the outcome, changes to the Board of Directors’ working procedures are discussed and any proposals for improvement are considered.

-The 2022 Board evaluation was conducted by an external vendor.
+The 2023 Board evaluation was conducted by an external vendor.
 This evaluation was an in-depth assessment where the Board of Directors and Executive Management answered a questionnaire and were interviewed individually.
-Process description and the result showed an increase to an already high level of satisfaction with the collaboration and interaction between the Board of Directors and Executive Management.
-The collaboration was described as transparent, constructive, effective, and involving.

 The general procedure for the evaluation of the Board of Directors can be found here.